-A component called an injector is used for the electrical current to enter the cable, if the device at the other end of the cable is not compatible with Power over Ethernet then another device called a picker or tap will be used to remove the current from the cable and into the device.
-More sophisticated Power over Ethernet systems also involve fault protection which will shut down the power supply if there is a short circuit or increased current, the result being minimal possibility of damage to equipment in the event of a malfunction.
+A component called a PoE injector is used for the electrical current to enter the cable, if the device at the other end of the cable is not compatible with Power over Ethernet then another POE device called a picker or tap will be used to remove the current from the cable and into the device.
+More sophisticated Power over Ethernet systems also involves fault protection which will shut down the power supply if there is a short circuit or increased current, the result being minimal possibility of damage to equipment in the event of a malfunction.

 The most common use of Power over Ethernet is when AC power could be inconvenient, expensive, not feasible to supply.
-Recently however, even when AC power or USB can be used, Power over Ethernet has displayed distinct advantages over both options as it can be a cheaper alternative as USB repeaters and AC wire are more expensive that even the higher quality outdoor Category 5 Cable.
+Recently, however, even when AC power or USB can be used, Power over Ethernet has displayed distinct advantages over both options as it can be a cheaper alternative as USB repeaters and AC wire is more expensive than even the higher quality outdoor Category 5 Cable.
 Additionally meeting building code requirements to run AC power cable safely is eliminated.

 AC outlets, power can be supplied at either end of the cable, which means the location of devices can be determined after cables and outlets are installed.